Configure CloudGuard Network for GCP MIG

 To control the CloudGuard Security Gateways, make sure:

-• The Management Server can open connections to the CloudGuard Security Gateways.
+• The Security Management Server can open connections to the CloudGuard Security Gateways.

 The autoscaling CloudGuard Security GatewayClosed Dedicated Check Point server that runs Check Point software to inspect traffic and enforce Security Policies for connected network resources. can be deployed with or without a public IP address.